How to Fight Age-Related Weight Gain

 The White Papers are published by the University of California, Berkeley, School of Public Health.
 These publications are an outgrowth of the School’s commitment to help improve the health and wellness of our community of readers by publishing expert advice on the prevention, diagnosis and treatment for a wide range of ailments and disorders.
 We provide trusted, authoritative health guidance from leading physicians and researchers at America’s top medical centers and hospitals.

 The School of Public Health is

 The School’s faculty members are leading scholars in their respective fields.
 Many of them are members of the prestigious National Academies of Medicine and Sciences.
 The School enrolls approximately 700 graduate students a year, and educates about 425 undergraduate students through the upper-division public health major.
 The School’s more than 15,000 graduates can be found working throughout the world, both in the public and private sectors.

 The School of Public Health believes that everyone,

-Your purchase of the 2019 Nutrition and Weight Control White Paper supports the School of Public Health faculty and students in their work to confront the major health challenges of our generation.
-A portion of every sale goes to funding scholarships.
-Your purchase will directly benefit your own health as well as those in your community.
+Your purchase of the Nutrition and Weight Control White Paper supports the School of Public Health faculty and students in their work to confront the major health challenges of our generation.
+All profits earned by the University of California, Berkeley, from the sale of the White Papers fund scholarships, fellowships, and student grants, plus resources for student organizations and activities at the School of Public Health.
+Your purchase will directly benefit your health as well as the health of the greater community.